 Black, fifty-seven, is a native of Havre, earned his undergraduate diploma from the University of Montana, and has a regulation diploma from Cornell University in Ithaca, New York.

-He said he’s labored for large and medium-sized regulation firms and as a solo practitioner and works currently for a regulation firm based in Bozeman.
+He said he’s labored for large and medium-sized regulation firms and as a solo practitioner, and works currently for a regulation firm based in Bozeman.